KaungSiThu-Sallius/E-Commerce-Sales-Analysis-Excel/README.md

 <p>By using conditional formatting, I highlighted the blank cells.
 Since the highlighted rows were all empty, I deleted them.
 I didn't find any blank cells or irregular values.</p>

+## Preparing the dataset
+### Step 1: Create a new column, State_Name from State_Code column

+<p>I extracted the unique state codes from the State_Code column using the UNIQUE formula.
+Next, I searched for the full names corresponding to these state codes and created a new sheet to map state codes to state names.
+Then, using <b>VLOOKUP</b> in the original Excel analysis sheet, I created a new column called State_Name and filled it with data obtained from the <b>VLOOKUP</b> formula.</p>